The latest research on how excessive screen time affects child brain development and learning.

 As with almost anything that can bring benefits to the lives of our children, there can also be a risk of problems.
 As research into the impact of screen time and digital media use on children’s brains and development continues to grow, parents need to be aware of the risks in order to help children develop healthy digital habits that support development in all areas.

-- Use parental control apps like Qustodio to set consistent limits on screen time and monitor content
+1. Use parental control tools like Qustodio to set consistent limits on screen time and monitor content.

-- Be a role model of healthy digital behavior yourself, like not using mobile phone at the dinner table and turning off devices and hour before bed
+2. Be a role model of healthy digital behavior yourself, like not using mobile phone at the dinner table and turning off devices and hour before bed.

-- Prioritize non-screen time activities, like reading and connecting with nature
+3. Prioritize non-screen time activities, like reading and connecting with nature.

-More great online safety and digital wellbeing articles and videos from Qustodio:
+More online safety and digital wellbeing tips from Qustodio:

 - Dr. Nicole’s 4-minute video on why media multitasking is bad for brain development